Menu Close

 Guidelines:

-3. The design must be the original concept of the student.
-Use of the students’ own original photos, drawings or digital art is highly recommended.
-Designs may be constructed of small amounts of Creative Commons licensed material, material in the public domain, or commercial stock images.
+3. The design must be the student’s original concept.
+The use of students’ own original photos, drawings, or digital art is highly recommended.
+Designs may be constructed of small amounts of Creative Commons-licensed material, material in the public domain, or commercial stock images.
 These materials must be accompanied by proof of license and must provide attribution to credit the originator.

 4. Designs that violate copyright laws are subject to elimination.

-5. A total of only 6 colors are allowed.
+6. A total of 6 colors are allowed.

 Required Equipment: Middle School Conference winners are included in this competition